Ready to dive into the world of science? Great! Here’s everything you need to get started.

 Discover how to measure brain function and thought through interactive neuropsychological tests – what are your ‘neurological strengths’?
 Experience what it’s like when your brain isn’t able to do what it’s used to doing.
 Discover how you can measure your mind and what those measures can tell us about the brain and and how it functions.

 Discover the Makerspace in Brock’s James A. Gibson Library and all that it has to offer!
-Try your hand at 3D modelling, 3D scanning and 3D printing, or learn about Arduinos and Raspberry Pi single-board computers.
+Try your hand at 3D modelling, Design with Cricut, or learn about Arduinos and Raspberry Pi single-board computers.
 Spend some time learning some audio or video editing tricks, do some green-screen photography, then learn how to program a robot!
 The Makerspace is a fun, collaborative, open environment for all Brock students, and this session will give you an in-depth overview of Makerspace concepts and activities.
 Creativity in Design with Cricut or Code in 3D with BlocksCAD.

 Step 2 – Register Online

-An email will be sent out to participants early in the week of the Conference (by Tuesday April 28, 2020).
-Check in your junk email if you have not received your email.
+An email will be sent out to participants early in the week of the Conference (May 9th).
+Check your junk email if you have not received your email by May 10th.

-Online Registration may be completed by the school, parents and/or students themselves.
-Be sure to choose your top 4 project choices before registering.
-The cost to cover all meals, snacks, activities and accommodations for 1 night is $250 + HST ($282.50) per student.
+Online Registration may be completed by the school, parents, and/or students themselves.
+Be sure to choose your Top 4 project choices (Step 1) before registering.
+The cost to cover all meals, snacks and activities is $250 + HST ($282.50) per student.
 Fill out your permission forms with your parent(s) or guardian(s) (Step 3) and send them in after you register.
-Participant information that is required for online registration is listed on the School Registration Form, provided for ease of schools to gather the information.
+Participant information that is required for online registration is listed in the School Registration Form below (provided for ease of schools to gather the information).

-Should you wish to cancel your registration, please email Damon Currie email@example.com.
-Cancellation of registrations received via email on or before Thursday, April 9, 2020, will be provided a full refund minus a $50 administration & processing fee.
-Cancellations received on or after Friday, April 10, 2020, are not eligible to receive a refund.
+Should you wish to cancel your registration, please email Amanda Laprise firstname.lastname@example.org.
+Cancellation of registrations received via email on or before April 21, 2023, will be provided a full refund minus a $50 administration & processing fee.
+Cancellations on or after April 22, 2023, are not eligible to receive a refund.